KyleAMathews/blog/content/2006-11-11---ubuntu-610-edgy-eft-thoughts-upgrading-dapper/index.md

 Updated my dapper installation on my laptop to Edgy a while ago.
 It went well.
 I jotted down my impressions and installation steps:

-* faster boot - 56 seconds from shutting down computer restart and logging in -- probably 5-10 secs faster then with Dapper.
+- faster boot - 56 seconds from shutting down computer restart and logging in--probably 5-10 secs faster then with Dapper.
--added tomboy notes / sticky notes / system monitor - adjusted to have CPU/memory/network / battery monitor / force quit /
+- added tomboy notes / sticky notes / system monitor - adjusted to have CPU/memory/network / battery monitor / force quit /
--wow, only 109 MB of ram used upon boot up.
+- wow, only 109 MB of ram used upon boot up.
 Huge difference -- Dapper was always around 150 MB upon boot up

--Programs Installed
+## Programs Installed
-Adobe Acrobat 7.0
+- Adobe Acrobat 7.0
-Agave - color scheme creator
+- Agave - color scheme creator
-Alien - converts RPMs to DEBs
+- Alien - converts RPMs to DEBs
-Amarok - best music player for Linux
+- Amarok - best music player for Linux
-Beagle - desktop search
+- Beagle - desktop search
-Ethereal - now called wireshark -- network sniffer
+- Ethereal - now called wireshark -- network sniffer
-Inkscape - vector drawing program
+- Inkscape - vector drawing program
-Java SDK 5
+- Java SDK 5
-K3B - best Linux CD burning software
+- K3B - best Linux CD burning software
-LyX - WYSIWYM (What You See Is What You Mean) editor.
+- LyX - WYSIWYM (What You See Is What You Mean) editor.
 GUI for LATEX
-Scribus - excellent DTP (desktop publisher for Linux)
+- Scribus - excellent DTP (desktop publisher for Linux)
-VLC - Plays anything you throw at it.
+- VLC - Plays anything you throw at it.
-Webilder - downloads backgrounds from flickr and rotates them
+- Webilder - downloads backgrounds from flickr and rotates them
-Wine - (Wine Is Not an Emulator)
+- Wine - (Wine Is Not an Emulator)
-GFTP
+- GFTP
-Bluefish
+- Bluefish

 Firefox 2.0 is very cool - tab restore, search suggest/memory for google, individual tab delete.
 Seems to have eliminated memory leak -- used to be that after a few hours of using firefox memory usage would be over 250 MBs now (depending on how many tabs are open) is much less ~ 100 MBs